ikkhan18/IK-APICQ-111020/README.md

 ## My notes

-I found this assignment very challenging.
-But I learned a lot specialy in javascrip and bootstrip and am happy with the result.
-It can be many changes and improvment on quiz concept but will be on later stage.
+I found this assignment challenging.
+But I learned a lot specially in JavaScript and bootstrap and I am happy with the result.
+It can be many changes and improvement on quiz concept but will be doing on latter stage.

 Thanks